Strengerrr-1234/Web-Scrapping-Source-Code/README.md

    Write the extracted data to a CSV or JSON file for further analysis.
  ### 3. Pagination:
    Scrape multiple pages by iterating over page URLs.

-Let me know if you’d like to expand this scraper!